ConnectWithNoor/learning-supabase/README.md

 #### Project Features

 - The project UI is incomplete but it has fully functional functionalities.
-- Password less authentication, A user can create an account using only the email, a confirmation email is sent to let user verify their email, and later a magic link is sent to login for that email. (using supabase server, server action)
+- Password less authentication, A user can create an account using only the email, a confirmation email is sent to let user verify their email (using supabase server, server action)
 - OAuth (Google and Github) authentication (using supabase client)
 - Retreive user data on Navbar (client)
 - Signout user on Navbar (client)